bpf-endeavor/bpf-app-offload-measurement/docs/ARTIFACT.md

 ```

 Set the target size (size of new payload) using the following command.  `I` is
-the path to the script that converts integers in to hex formated string.
+the path to the script that converts integers in to hex formatted string.
-`SIZE` is a variable holding the target size we want to config.
-We use
+`SIZE` is a variable with the value for the target size we want to configure.
-`bpftool` to update the config MAP (named `size_map`) with the new value.
+We use `bpftool` for configuring MAP (named `size_map`) with the new value.

 ```
 export I=../scripts/int2hex.py; sudo bpftool